 The company started as a discount division of Dayton’s Company in 1962.

 The original Dayton’s Company location opened in 1902 by George Draper Dayton.

-Target has grown and expanded across America.
-There are over 1,000 stores and 41 Target distribution centers.
+Target has grown and expanded across America and now has over 1,000 stores and 41 Target distribution centers.

 The company is available online and is a popular alternative to other eCommerce stores.

 Food and more

 Each Target store is different, though, so inventories can vary.

 Because of its wide range of products, Target competes with convenience stores, clothing outlets, grocery stores, third-party sellers, and more.